The Mountain Sylph: Synopsis

-The opera is set in the highlands of Scotland.

 Act 1

-A group of sylphs find Donald asleep.
+In the Scottish Highlands, a group of sylphs find Donald asleep.
 Aeolia falls in love with him and casts a spell on him.
 He is, however, due to marry Jessie.
 The envious Christie calls on Hela the Wizard to assist him in winning Jessie for himself.
 He is unexpectedly advantaged when Aeolia spirits Donald away at his wedding.

 Act II

 Hela gives Donald a scarf, which he assures him will bind Aeolia to him.
 However, when she puts it on she is transported to the underworld of Ashtaroth.
 Etheria, Queen of the Sylphs, gives Donald a magic rose.
 With its help he enters the underworld and rescues Aeolia.
 On their return Etheria marries the couple, Aeolia accepting that she will lose her immortality.
 Jessie and Christie also marry.

+Recordings

+The overture was included in British Opera Overtures, recorded by Victorian Opera Orchestra, with Richard Bonynge conducting.